45 Photos That Will Make You Feel The Nostalgia Of Being A Kid In The 2000s

 Pencils had cartridges.

-She recommends using these shared memories as conversation starters, allowing families to explore their histories together.
+Using these shared memories as conversation starters allows families to explore their histories together.
 This not only enhances familial relationships but also helps children develop a richer understanding of their cultural context.

 This alarm clock was a must-have.